jtd2226/CodingSchool/README.md

 <h2> Running and testing the app locally </h2>

-1. Install Debugger for Chrome extension in vscode
-2. create .vscode folder in project root directory
+1. create .vscode folder in project root directory
-3. create launch.json file in newly created folder
+2. create launch.json file in newly created folder
-4. Paste the following code into launch.json and save the file
+3. Paste the following code into launch.json and save the file
     ```
     {
         "version": "0.2.0",